sblevins-dev/sblevins-dev/README.md

 **`Software Developer`**

+I'm a full-stack developer specializing in JavaScript and Java.
+All my projects are built from scratch, from planning and designing up to solving problems with code.
+I bring a robust skill set to software development.
+Proficient in MERN stack, Java, and its related technologies.
+Eager for a role where I can further expand my knowledge and skills while contributing effectively to innovative projects.

 <!--
 **sblevins-dev/sblevins-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.